Frequently Asked Questions

 Any sign placement must be permitted by the property owner.

-If you are of the owner of the property, you may place signs anytime (on your property that is not in the right-of-way).
+If you the owner of the property, you may place signs anytime (on your property that is not in the right-of-way).
 However, please, consult your HOA and city or town to verify compliance with any local rules or ordinances.

 According to NC General Statue §136-32(b), during the period beginning on the 30th day before the beginning date of "one-stop" early voting...and ending on the 10th day after the primary or election day, persons may place political signs in the right-of-way of the State highway system as provided in this section.